From Forest to Woodshop:

 Our payment plan distributes the cost of tuition across three installments with payments due on the following schedule:

-• $650 due at time of registration.
+• $650 due after accepted and at time of registration.

 • $2,183 due by July 1